vanderlee/HashbangJS/README.md

 	* 'theme' matches '#path/theme=2/order=3' (returns theme=2)
 	* 'path/order' matches '#path/theme=2/order=3' (returns path, order=3)

-Base:
-	MatchOrdered(min = 0, optional = false)
-	MatchUnordered(min = 0, max = null)

-???: either all or none of the items, in order	OPTIONAL(SEQUENCE/ALL)
-SEQUENCE: each item required, in order		aka ORDER/ONCE

-ANY: each item optional, random, zero or more
-MANY: each item optional, random, atleast one
-ALL: each item required, random

-ONE: one of the items
-ZERO: zero or one of the items

-OPTIONAL: each item optional, in order, zero or more	=> ANY(SEQUENCE(ZERO(item),ZERO(item),ZERO(...),...))
-CHOOSE: each item optional, in order, atleast one		!
-REDEFINITION OF CHOICE?

-Custom....
-REPEAT: repeat sequence one or more times
-ORDERED(n,m)
-UNORDERED(n,m)

 ### Terminology
 * Hashbang.
 The object of our subject.
 * mapping.
 A combination of a route and the callback(s) it triggers.